-We believe that this implies that while there may be some adjustment costs due to the change in the minimum wage, the overall effect on scientific production is likely to be minor in the short-run.
-More research-requiring a longer panel of data-will be required to understand if the change in the personnel working in the lab also impacts the rate and direction of research projects undertaken.
+We believe that this implies that while there may be some adjustment costs due to changes in the minimum wage, the overall effect on scientific production is likely to be minor in the short-run.
+More research will be required to understand if the changes in the personnel working in labs also impacts the rate and direction of research projects undertaken.